Purdue-SoCET/FreeRTOS/FreeRTOS/Demo/AFTx07/Readme.md

 This demo just prints Tx/Rx message of queue to serial port, use no other hardware and use only primary core (currently hart 0).
 Other cores are simply going to wfi state and execute nothing else.

+## For future revs of AFTx

+Should the address of CLINT module change, it has to be updated in `riscv-virt.h` file.

+For more information on how to port FreeRTOS to RISCV, check out this link [FreeRTOS on RISC-V Microcontrollers](https://www.freertos.org/Using-FreeRTOS-on-RISC-V.html#FREERTOS_CONFIG_SETTINGS)